stevensparrow/AveryHuo.github.io/source/_posts/开言体验营 - Day1.md

  n. meeting people that could, related to you professionally.

  11. keeping up
- e.g.: keeping up with fashion.
+ e.g.: I keep up with fashion.